airdb/vuepress/zh/english/level3/unit3/part1/forms-of-life.md

 Unlike animals, plants get the energy that they need from the sun.

 Plants convert light energy, along with carbon-dioxide and water, into chemical energy.

+Reading:

+Mammals include some of the most intelligent animals on Earth, such as elephants and human beings.

+Mosquitoes cause the deaths of more humans than any other animal.

+Some insects, like mosquitoes spread diseases that cause the deaths of many humans.